Telegram-Mini-Apps/telegram-apps/apps/docs/zh/packages/telegram-apps-react-router-integration.md

 import { IndexPage } from './IndexPage.js';

 function App() {
-  // 创建一个新的应用程序导航器，并将其附加到浏览器历史记录，这样它就可以修改
-  // 浏览器历史记录并监听其更改。
+  // Create a new application navigator and attach it to the browser history, so it could modify
-  const navigator = useMemo(() => initNavigator('app-navigation-state'), []);
+  // it and listen to its changes. const navigator = useMemo(() => initNavigator('app-navigation-state'), []);
   const [location, reactNavigator] = useIntegration(navigator);

-  // 不要忘记附加导航器，使其能够控制 BackButton 状态以及
+  // Don't forget to attach the navigator to allow it to control the BackButton state as well
-  // 浏览器历史记录。
+  // as browser history.
   useEffect(() => {
     navigator.attach();
     return () => navigator.detach();